 No, DIY braces are not safe and can lead to various issues with your teeth, a single tooth, or your gums.

 Before bringing anything homemade near the teeth in your mouth, check with an orthodontist.

 Homemade braces are not illegal to wear for a party or play.
 However, selling fake braces to replace treatment by an orthodontist is illegal.

 Real braces and orthodontic care can be pricey.
 Often, the perfect smile is only available after an Invisalign or traditional braces treatment.
 No matter the cost of orthodontic treatment, however, it is important you never try to make your own working braces to realign your teeth.

 Instead, choose a budget-friendly, financed option and ensure your mouth and smile remain happy for years to come.
-If you want to know more about your options, check out our article on the types of braces available.
+If you want to know more about your options, check out our article on the cheapest aligners.